nikola-lazic/batch-automation-files/README.md

 DIR /b /a-d /s *.pdf *.mp4 *.jpg
 ```

-## Batch List folders with their size
+## **Batch List folders with their size**
 This script will create a .TXT file with a list of all sub-folders with their size in KB, MB, GB or TB.
-#### This is one of my favorite scripts.
-I found it very useful.
+This is one of my favorite scripts.</br>The found it very useful.
-#### This is example of exported list:
+This is example of exported list:
 ```
 AutoCAD Mechanical 2019 --- 5,1 GB
 Autodesk Inventor Pro 2018 --- 10,2 GB